Qanat: Indonesia

 It has been suggested that underground temples at Gua Made in Java reached by shafts, in which masks of a green metal were found, originated as a qanat.

+Israel & Palestine

+See the Roman-period Biar aqueduct.

 Japan

-In Japan there are several dozen qanat-like structures, locally known as 'mambo' or 'manbo', most notably in the Mie- and Gifu Prefectures.
+In Japan there are several dozen qanat-like structures, locally known as 'mambo' or 'manbo', most notably in the Mie and Gifu Prefectures.
 Whereas some link their origin clearly to the Chinese karez, and therefore to the Iranian source, a Japanese conference in 2008 found insufficient scientific studies to evaluate the origins of the mambo.

 Jordan

 Among the qanats built in the Roman Empire, the 94 km long Gadara Aqueduct in northern Jordan was possibly the longest continuous qanat ever built.
 Partly following the course of an older Hellenistic aqueduct, excavation work arguably started after a visit by emperor Hadrian in 129–130 CE.
-The Gadara Aqueduct was never quite finished and was put in service only in sections.
+The Gadara Aqueduct was never totally finished and was put in service only in sections.